Exam details

 The Certification focuses on the skills required to be a successful Kubernetes Administrator in industry today.
 This includes these general domains and their weights on the exam:

-Domain | Weight |
+Domains & Competencies | Weight |

 - Candidate Handbook